These days we’re spoilt for choice when it comes to motorcycle touring tyres.

 You always had to scrub your tyres in but have modern methods of tyre production removed the need to do this?

-In short no. However, it’s less about the release agent used to get the tyre out of the mould.
-That used to be an issue and it could mean the tyre surface wouldn’t grip well until it was worn away.
+In short no it hasn’t.
+The problem used to be that the release agent used to get the tyre form the mould was slippery.
+It was an issue and it could mean the tyre surface wouldn’t grip well until it was worn away.
+These days a lot of manufacturers use Teflon-coated moulds which removes the need for (as much) release agent to be used.

 However, a tyre still needs bedding in for the first few miles.
-During the fitting process, the bead undergoes enormous forces and the first few miles allows it to properly seat on the rim.
+Firstly, it’ll pick up dirt when it’s shipped and stored at your local garage, not to mention the greasy hands of whoever is fitting it.
+Also, during the fitting process, the bead undergoes enormous forces and the first few miles allows it to properly seat on the rim.
 Going steady for the first few miles also allows the steel belt and aramid fibres to settle-down and start working properly.

 How should I store my bike if it’s not being ridden